logicahealth/eHMP/rdk/product/production/rdk/docs/documenting.md

 ### Linking to Common Parameters

 Many RDK resources share common parameters, like `pid`.
-Rather than copying the same parameter to every API Bluprint file, you should instead link to common parameters using the `:[]()` syntax, which is like a regular Markdown link but with an initial colon:
+Rather than copying the same parameter to every API Blueprint file, you should instead link to common parameters using the `:[]()` syntax, which is like a regular Markdown link but with an initial colon:

     + Parameters